efDidymos/ProcessingLogs/README.md

 #Ubuntu 14.04 instructions

-First step is to install packages for successfully compiling the Boost library:
+First step is to install additional packages for successfully compiling the Boost library which some parts depends on the third-party libraries:
 ```
 sudo apt-get install python-dev libbz2-dev
 ```